Wasps, Bees, Locusts and Fruit Fly

 A European wasp has a long body, is bright yellow in colour and has black stripes.

-Wasps on council land - We will remove wasp infestations from council land.
-If you locate a wasp nest on council land please contact us on 5772 0333.
+Wasps on council land - We will remove wasp infestations from Council land.
+If you locate a wasp nest on council land please contact us on (03) 5772 0333.

 Wasps on private land - It is your responsibility to treat wasp infestation on your own property.
-You can hire the services of a pest controller or treat the problem yourself with products from hardware's or supermarkets.
+You can hire the services of a pest controller or treat the problem yourself with products from hardware stores or supermarkets.

 Treating a wasp nest: